mdanie2/stanford-prereq-graph/README.md

 ```
 ### Currently Supported Majors
 * Computer Science
+* Management Science and Engineering
 * Mechanical Engineering
-* Management Science and Engineering (incomplete)

 ### Upcoming Features

-* Autocomplete for majors and track search bar.
+* Autocomplete for majors search bar.
 * Option to search for given requirements for a specific track (i.e. Artificial Intelligence for Computer Science).
+* Ability to click and view more information on classes located within a tooltip.
 * Shape-coded nodes.
-* Toolbar at the bottom of the graph page.
 * More majors!

 ### Dependencies